You’re on the job hunt. You’ve polished your resume and updated your LinkedIn profile. But there’s one thing you might be missing: a headshot.

 Show off your personality.

-A lot of times, when people think of headshots, they think of stiff, posed photos in front of a background—just like the photos you took in school.
-But professional headshots are all about showing off your personality and what makes you skilled and qualified in your field.
-This is also why it’s important to regularly update your headshot: You want your photo to look like you, especially if you’re applying for jobs.
+When people think of headshots, they often think of stiff, posed photos in front of a background—just like the photos you took in school.
+But professional headshots show off your personality and what makes you skilled and qualified in your field.
+This is also why updating your headshot regularly is important: You want your photo to look like you, especially if you’re applying for jobs.
 If you look 10 or 15 years younger in your headshot than you do in person, potential employers may think you’re trying to hide something or aren’t honest about your experience.

 You hire a professional photographer for their experience and skill in lighting, framing, and capturing your headshots.
 They know the best backgrounds, whether in the studio or outside, and how to pose you to get the best possible image.
-Their suggestions may seem odd at times or feel unusual to you, but trust them because they know exactly what they’re doing, and you’re sure to be thrilled with the results!
+Their suggestions may seem odd at times or feel unusual to you, but trust them because they know exactly what they’re doing, and you will surely be thrilled with the results!

 Keep your look simple.